-The Journal of American Folklore, the quarterly journal of the American Folklore Society since the Society's founding in 1888, publishes scholarly articles, essays, notes, and commentaries directed to a wide audience, as well as separate sections devoted to reviews of books, exhibitions and events, films and videotapes, sound recordings, and web sites.
-Its contents are not restricted to folklore in the United States; in fact, the Journal publishes materials on folklore and from folklorists anywhere in the world.
+The Journal of American Folklore, the quarterly journal of the American Folklore Society since the Society's founding in 1888, publishes scholarly articles, notes, and commentaries directed to a wide professional audience.
+Other sections include those devoted to poetry, short fiction, and creative non-fiction on matters fundamental to the field; and reviews of books, exhibitions and events, films, sound recordings, and digital/online resources.
+Its contents are not restricted to folklore in the United States; the Journal publishes materials on folklore and from folklorists anywhere in the world.

-The contents of the Journal reflect a wide range of professional concerns and points of view.
-Articles present significant research findings and theoretical analyses from folklore and related fields.
-Essays are interpretive, speculative, or polemic.
-Notes are narrower in scope and focus on a single, often provocative, issue of definition, interpretation, or amplification.
+The contents of the Journal reflect a wide range of topics and points of view.
+As the flagship publication of the Society, the Journal reflects concerns of members in both academic and public spheres.
+Content is grounded in past and current folklore scholarship, and is based on recognized disciplinary methods.
+Articles present significant research findings and theoretical analyses from the disciplinary perspective of folklore.
+Notes are narrower in scope and focus on a single, often provocative, issue of definition, interpretation, or practice.
 Commentaries briefly address topics raised in earlier articles.

-The Film and Video Review Editor of the Journal is Guha Shankar of the American Folklife Center, Library of Congress.
+The Film and Video Review Editor of the Journal is Teresa Hollingsworth of SouthArts.

-The Sound Review Editor of the Journal is Willie Smyth of the Washington State Arts Commission.
+The Sound Review Editor of the Journal is Jim Nelson of St. Louis Community College.

-The Website Review Editor of the Journal is Nicole Saylor of the University of Iowa Libraries, please click here.
+The Digital Resources Review Editor of the Journal is Andy Kolovos of the Vermont Folklife Center.

 Available back issues of the Journal are available to AFS members for $15 and to non-members for $25.
 To purchase a copy of a back issue of the Journal, please contact Cheryl Jestis of the University of Illinois Press.

 Online Access to the Journal of American Folklore